misingnoglic/ibd.la/README.md

 # Deployment

 The app is automatically deployed to ibd.la once a new version hits the main branch on Github.
 You don't have to do anything.
+Note that we're on a free plan that only has a limited amount of build time, as such please limit the number of times you push to the main branch.
+If needed, you can make a separate branch.

 # Contributing Guide